kodenamekrak/beat-saber-emulator-guide/README.md

 ```
 avdmanager create avd -n android13desktop -k 'system-images;android-33;android-desktop;x86_64'
 ```
+- By default avds will be created in `~/.android/avd`, if you would like to move this elsewhere, say to an external drive, set the `ANDROID_AVD_HOME` environment variable to the containing folder.

 When asked if you would like a custom hardware profile, enter no